Early exterior shot of Pewabic Pottery circa 1916

 Pewabic cigarette boxes ‘Prancing Deer’ (left) and fish (right)

-On this Earth Day, we are finding peace and reverence for life that is springing forth all around us.
+We are finding peace and reverence for life that is springing forth all around us.
 As we move toward a greener and more sustainable future, we keep the lessons of the season close to our hearts.
 It is astounding to think that small ceramic pieces such as the ones pictured above helped carry the pottery through such hardships.
 Sometimes the smallest things can make all the difference!